 - Once you are happy that the anchor is set you must attach the snubbing line.
 The snubbing line protects the windlass and it is important that you attach the snubber every time you set the anchor. - Attach the hook around the chain link (the hook is too big to go though the link) and cleat off the bitter end of the line to a bow cleat.
 Pay out enough chain so that the snubbing line becomes taut.

-There is a high amperage fuse that will out if the windlass gets overloaded.
+There is a switch that will off if the windlass gets overloaded